Funky Food Facts

 Back in the 80’s, eggs got a lot of undeserved bad press because of their cholesterol content.
 Some people still believe that eggs are bad for your heart.
 Good news!
-We now know that eggs are above suspicion, and some scientists have even concluded that eating eggs may help prevent blood clots, stroke, and heart attacks!
+We now know that eggs are completely above suspicion, and some scientists believe that eating eggs may help prevent blood clots, stroke, and heart attacks!
 They also have some other pretty impressive benefits…

 The protein in eggs is so high in quality that they are used as the standard for evaluating the protein in other foods.
 One large egg provides about 10% of the protein you need each day.
 As a bonus, they contain the amino acid tyrosine, which helps make your brain’s “wake up” neurotransmitters that help you to think more quickly and to be more energetic and motivated.
 Hmm, that would make eggs the perfect breakfast food—and the perfect afternoon snack, too.

 Your eyes will thank you for eating eggs, because they contain the carotenoids lutein and zeaxanthin in a very bio-available form.
 These two nutrients help to prevent cataracts and macular degeneration.
 Eggs are also a good source of choline, an important nutrient that helps regulate the brain, nervous system, and cardiovascular system.